votingworks/bmd/docs/encoding.md

 - **dynamic-width number**: a number `N` encoded in as few bits as possible based on a known maximum value.
 If the range of `N` is `0` to `M` and encoding `M` would take `B` bits, then `N` is encoded using `B` bits.
+- **write-in encoding**: a character encoding for write-in names that requires 5 bits per character.
+Here is the full character set:
+  `ABCDEFGHIJKLMNOPQRSTUVWXYZ '"-.,`.
 - **dynamic-width string**: a UTF-8 string with maximum length `M`, prefixed with a _dynamic-width number_ (max `M`) which is the length of the string in bytes.